Seattle Deep Tissue Massage

 Because our challenges are so varied, our receptivity to the work varies.
 For some the receiving comes naturally, so much so that it seems a totally passive process, while for others the sensations can feel overwhelming and the urge to resist pressure or dis-associate from the experience is strong.

-Quieting the mind at any time is a challenge for many and a stronger approach is needed to capture their attention.
-The point is that everyone needs something different, but anyone will receive greater benefit via curious attention to experience in whatever form it comes.
-At Deep River Bodyworks we bring mindfulness to the practice of deep tissue.
-We’re listening to you and what your body is telling us and moderating our techniques and pressure to best match your needs and optimize results.
+At Deep River Bodyworks I bring mindfulness to the practice of deep tissue.
+I'm listening to you and what your body is telling me, moderating techniques and pressure to best match your needs and optimize results.